NCAA Tournament by Seed

 #15 In 2022 we saw St. Peter’s led by head coach Shaheen Halloway become the first 15 seed in the Elite Eight before having their dreams shattered by the eighth seed North Carolina.

 #16 Everyone kept saying it was only a matter of time before a No. 16 knocked off a No. 1 seed.
 It finally came true in 2018, as the No. 1 overall seed Virginia was bounced by UMBC.
 Maybe the most stunning thing was that the game wasn’t even close, as the Cavaliers lost the game by 20-points (74-54).
 UMBC’s run ended in the next round as they went down to No. 9 Kansas State 50-43.
+In 2023, the improbable happened again when No. 1 seed Purdue was shocked by No. 16 Fairleigh Dickinson.
+As talent gaps continue to narrow, don’t be surprised if we see another upset of this magnitude in the coming tournaments.

 Want More Information on Seeds?